meta-machina/depsek/README.md

-# webmachine template for openai.
+# webmachine template for deepseek.
 Template for webmachine pages